qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

 |north_road| `North Road <http://north-road.com/>`_ (based in
 Australia) specialises in custom development solutions for QGIS features and fixes, and also offers training and commercial support in the open source geospatial stack.
-North Road has a established history in quality QGIS development, and has been responsible for thousands of feature and fixes within the QGIS codebase since 2013.
+North Road has an established history in quality QGIS development, and has been responsible for thousands of features and fixes within the QGIS codebase since 2013.

 ----